|

 activation of physical cards.
 Card serial numbers can be

-manual entered, or scanned using a bar code, but the classic swipe and
+manual entered, or scanned using a bar code, however, the classic swipe

 - This